Robert Gottlieb: Early life and education

-Robert Gottlieb was born to a Jewish family in New York City in 1931 and grew up in Manhattan.
-During his childhood, he "was your basic, garden-variety, ambitious, upwardly mobile, hard-working Jewish boy from Brooklyn.
-I was bound to go beyond my parents.
-It was simply the way things were."
+Robert Gottlieb was born in 1931 to a Jewish family in Manhattan, New York City, where he grew up on the Upper West Side.
 His middle name was given to him in honor of his uncle, Arthur Adams, who is now known to have been a Soviet spy.
+While a child at summer camp, Gottlieb's bookish tendencies led him to a friendship with E.L.
+Doctorow.